As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Guest blogging: A guide to your first guest blog post

-You can’t really talk about being a marketer and developing a blog and not talk about guest blogging Guest blogging is really the hot way right now to driving tons of traffic to your site.
+You can’t really talk about being a marketer and developing a blog without talking about guest blogging.
+Guest blogging is really the hot way right now to drive tons of traffic to your site.

-But maybe you’ve got questions on how to do it.
+But maybe you’ve got questions about how to do it.
 Let me show you how it is done with the following steps.

 - Develop your guest writing strategy – There are two ways you can approach guest blogging.
 The first is slow and methodical.
 The other is fast and furious.

-- The fast and furious approach is the opposite…you offer to write as many blog posts as possible for as many blogs.
-You have to be a special human to do this…because it’s a little bit like running a marathon…but it will lead to immediate and positive results.
+- The fast and furious approach is the opposite.
+You offer to write as many blog posts as possible for as many blogs.
+You have to be a special human being to do this because it’s a little bit like running a marathon, but it will lead to immediate positive results.

-- Mind mapping – Using a tool like FreeMind will allow you to make connections between ideas that slowly generate more ideas…and so on!
+- Mind mapping – Using a tool like FreeMind will allow you to make connections between ideas that will generate more ideas…and so on!

 - Time Machine – Pretend like you are in the future and ask yourself how you would solve a particular problem.
-Then, pretend like you are in the past by 200 years…and ask yourself the same question.
+Then, pretend like you are 200 years in the past and ask yourself the same question.
 You should get some interesting ideas on blog posts.

 - Push the envelope – This technique will push you past your boundaries as you explore how far you can take an idea.
 And when you think you’ve taken it far enough, keep pushing.

-- Role playing – This is something you can do alone or with a friend, but think of an idea or problem you want to solve, let one of you play the devil’s advocate and start churning out ideas.
+- Role playing – This is something you can do alone or with a friend.
+Think of an idea or a problem you want to solve, let one of you play the devil’s advocate and start churning out ideas.
 Write down all the ideas.

 - Hot potato – With a group of people, timer and a ball, start an idea and start tossing the ball to different people.

-- Comments – Spend a significant amount of time leaving and replying comments on a bloggers site.
+- Comments – Spend a significant amount of time leaving and replying to comments on a blogger’s site.

-- Forum – If the blogger has a forum, join and try to be helpful to new members by answering questions and generating dialog.
+- Forum – If the blogger has a forum, join and try to be helpful to new members by answering questions and generating dialogue.
 The blog owner will definitely notice.

-- Email – Once you’ve participated in the comments and forums long enough, send the blog owner an email and ask them if you can write a blog post for them.
+- Email – Once you’ve participated in the comments and forums long enough, send the blog owner an email and ask that person if you can write a blog post for him or her.
 Some will have a contact form specifically for guest posting.
 Use it.

-- Master the components of a guest post- Because writing a guest post is different than writing for a post on our site, there are a few rules you need to follow:
+- Master the components of a guest post – Because writing a guest post is different than writing a post on your site, there are a few rules you need to follow:

 - Links – Never write an article that doesn’t have any links in it!
-Make sure you pepper your article with links to external sites and also link to pages within the blog, which the blogger especially appreciates, seeing that you’ve taken the time to understand and get to know his blog.
+Make sure you pepper your article with links to external sites and to pages within the blog, which the blogger will especially appreciate, seeing that you’ve taken the time to understand and get to know his or her blog.

-- Advanced blog posts – While the jury hasn’t quite decided whether you should share your best stuff or not on guest blogs, but my view is that you give them the best.
+- Advanced blog posts – While the jury hasn’t quite decided whether you should share your best stuff or not on guest blogs, my view is that you do give them the best.

 - Know the audience – Make sure the post is geared to the audience and actually answers a question they might have.
 Remember, it’s not your readers…it’s someone else’s readers….so you have to understand who they are.